bkesterbyld/maroon-potato/src/pages/index.md

     subtitle: ''
     content: >
-      Above combines the capabilities of SQL and NoSQL databases with low code processing logic to enable anyone to create an intelligent operational data lake to power apps and share data with people and 3rd parties
+      Above combines the capabilities of SQL and NoSQL databases with low code processing logic.
+It enables anyone to create an intelligent operational data lake to power apps and share data with people and 3rd parties.
     actions:
       - label: Learn More
         url: /general-enquiries